jimmyfyx/terrasentia_gazebo/README.md

 - `/terra_worlds/models/model.config` An additionl `model.config` used when generating random environements.

 ## `create_env_random.py`
-With specified `num_envs` and `num_routes`, the script can generate random environments in `.sdf`.
+With specified `num_envs`, `num_routes`, and `type` (corn or sorghum) the script can generate random environments in `.sdf`.
 Each environment is saved in
 `env_{env_idx}` in `/terra_worlds/models`.
 Meanwhile, it can generate config file for routes information in `/terra_worlds/configs/env_{env_idx}`.

+The environment is set up to include 6 rows.
+From a random starting row, routes are specified so that the robot can either turn left or right by skipping 1 or 2 rows.

+## `create_env_random_v2.py`
+Similar to `create_env_random.py`, the environment is set up to include 6 rows.
+However, from a random starting row, the robot can only turn left by skipping 1 or 2 rows.

 ## `rowswitch.py`
-This is a ROS node that is used to publish real-time MPC paths based on current robot position and routes information in `/terra_worlds/configs/env_{env_idx}`.
+This is a ROS node that is used to publish real-time MPC paths based on current robot position (from gazebo) and routes information in `/terra_worlds/configs/env_{env_idx}`.

 ## Record rosbag files (Manually)
-- Create the environment with `create_env_random.py`
+- Create the environment with `create_env_random.py` or `create_env_random_v2.py`
 - Specify the environment in `farm.world` and `record_data.launch`
 - Specify the rosbag and environment config path in `record_data.launch`
+- Add any rostopics to record in `record_data.launch`
 - Run
 ```
 roslaunch terra_gazebo demo_world.launch